tylersayshi/docker-vps/README.md

 It loads git, curl, and vim onto the machine, then sets up passwordless ssh access.

 This will be my super simple way to hack on a random "server" thing in a new container as the sandbox.
+It obviously doesn't replace the need for cloud hosting when exposing to a public network, but for things I'm working on my own for, this will do just fine.

 ## Quick Start